newrouge/newrouge.github.io/_posts/2020-8-6-Keykoolol.md

 ![_config.yml]({{ site.baseurl }}/images/keykoolol/conditional.png)
 {: refdef}

-Please accept my most sincere apologies as can clearly not organize an IDA graph in a clean way.
+Please accept my most sincere apologies as I can clearly not organize an IDA graph in a clean way.
 I know it looks terrible but it's the best I had...

 Here is the IR to x86 translation for the conditional jumps: